-Most of us are preparing for our retirement in one way or another, whether through consistent 401K contributions or by developing some sort of passive income stream.
-However if we’re honest with ourselves, most would agree to feeling at least a little unprepared, while some even see retirement as a source of stress.
+Most of us are preparing for our retirement in one way or another, whether through consistent 401K contributions or by developing some passive income streams.
+However, if we’re honest with ourselves, most would agree to feeling at least a little unprepared, while some even see retirement as a huge source of stress.
 So what does it take to truly feel confident in the idea of living out our retirement years in comfort?

 Well, the 2016 Report of U.S. Physicians’ Financial Preparedness, a report published by the AMA insurance company, discovered that the physicians who actually feel they are well prepared (or are even “ahead of schedule”) for retirement share some key characteristics.
 The interesting part is that not a single one had to do with age or stage of life.

 According to that report, here are the five most important characteristics of well-prepared physicians:

 1. They have a good knowledge-base about personal finance.
 As doctors, we know how to increase our knowledge on a particular subject (we made it through med school, after all).
 It requires dedication and effort.
 Do we put in even a small fraction of that same effort into learning about personal finance?
 The good thing is, there are ample resources if you want to learn more.
 Books, blogs, podcasts–they’re all out there waiting for you.

 2. They carry less debt, particularly consumer debt (credit cards, mortgages, car loans, home equity loans).
 This one may seem obvious, but it is a hugely important point.
 Student loan debt is unavoidable for most.
 However, being conscious of the other debt in your life and keeping your spending under control can make all the difference.

 3. They max out tax-advantaged retirement accounts annually (401k, 403b, Roth).
 By contributing to the max limits of these accounts, you can benefit in a multitude of ways.
 You not only force yourself to save for the future, but you’re also able to take full advantage of what tax benefits the government allows.